 7. Try One Sentence

 Assigning a specific problem is one of the best avenues for teaching critical thinking skills.
 Leave the goal or “answer” open-ended for the widest possible approach.
-This is the essence of asking essential questions that have no easy answer.
-It requires discovery and synthesis of knowledge through critical thinking.
+This is the essence of asking essential questions requiring discovery and synthesis of knowledge through critical thinking.

 9. Return to Roleplaying

 Roleplaying has always been an excellent method for exercising critical thinking.
-It involves inhabiting another persona and it’s characteristics.
-It’s the main reason why actors do tireless research for their roles.
+It’s why actors do tireless research for their roles as it involves inhabiting another persona and its characteristics.
 Becoming someone else calls upon stretching both your analytical and creative mind.

-Pair students up and have them research an historical conflict.
-Ideally it should involve an interaction between two famous historical figures.
+Pair students up and have them research a conflict involving an interaction between two famous historical figures.
 Then lead them to decide which character they each choose to play.
 They’ll each have opposite points of view in this conflict.
 Have them discuss it until they can mutually explain the other’s point of view.
 Their final challenge will be to each suggest a compromise.

 10. Speaking With Sketch